PSModule/GitHub/README.md

 # GitHub PowerShell

-The **GitHub PowerShell** module serves as a convenient API wrapper around [GitHub's REST API](https://docs.github.com/en/rest), making the functionalities and data available on GitHub accessible through PowerShell commands.
-This module is tailored for developers, administrators, and GitHub enthusiasts who are familiar with PowerShell and want to integrate or manage their GitHub repositories seamlessly.
+The module serves as a wrapper around [GitHub's REST API](https://docs.github.com/en/rest), making the functionalities and data available on GitHub accessible through PowerShell functions and classes.
+This module is tailored for developers, administrators, and GitHub enthusiasts who are familiar with PowerShell and want to integrate or manage GitHub seamlessly.

-**GitHub PowerShell** is built with the community in mind and targets individuals who prefer script-based solutions and want to automate various tasks on GitHub without resorting to a full-fledged development approach.

-## Features & Benefits of GitHub PowerShell

-- **Comprehensive Access**: Harness the power of GitHub's REST API from your PowerShell console, providing you with capabilities to manage repositories, issues, pull requests, and more.

-- **Support for PowerShell Versions**: This module is tested and compatible with both PowerShell 7 and Windows PowerShell 5.1 ensuring wide accessibility.

-- **Cross-Platform**: Whether you're on Windows, macOS, or Linux, GitHub PowerShell has you covered.

-- **Modern Authentication**: Integrate seamlessly with GitHub's authentication methods, including personal access tokens and OAuth, for secure script execution.

-- **Active Development and Community Support**: As with the open-source spirit of GitHub, this module invites contributors for constant improvement and evolution.
-Regular updates ensure that the module remains in sync with any changes to the GitHub REST API.

-- **Intuitive Command Design**: Commands are structured logically, ensuring that even new users can get started quickly without a steep learning curve.
+## Desired supported scenarios

+- Support operators of personal repos, organization repos, and enterprise repos. -> Similar to the GitHub CLI, but with more commands.
+- Help operators that have multiple account and is a member of multiple organizations/enterprises. -> Similar to the GitHub CLI.
+- A context aware module that knows what environment you are working in, both locally and in GitHub Actions. -> Similar to the Octokit.
+- Built to be a native companion with GitHub Actions with Workflow commands that you can use. -> Similar to the Octokit and github-scripts
+- A module that can be used in other PowerShell compatible automation environments, like FunctionApps. -> Similar to the Octokit.
+- A way to deploy, declare and manage resources in GitHub programmatically. -> Similar to Terraform and Pulumi.

+## Supported platforms

+As the module is built with the goal to support modern operators (assumed to use a newer OS), GitHub Actions and FunctionApps, the module will **only support the latest LTS version of PowerShell on Windows, macOS, and Linux**.

 ## Getting Started with GitHub PowerShell